 Thankfully, Insightly has taken this into consideration.
 They’ve consequently built a support system that will methodically walk you through all the major functionalities immediately you log into your account.
 And everything is simplified to ensure the message is passed across appropriately.

-Therefore, right below the Home tab, you’ll see Tasks, Contacts, Organizations, Leads, Opportunities, Projects, Emails, Phone, Calendar, and Reports menu options.
+Therefore, right below the Home tab, you’ll see Tasks, Contacts, Organizations, Leads, Opportunities, Projects (project management), Emails, Phone, Calendar, and Reports menu options.

 In case you’re having trouble tracking such metrics, Insightly allows you to design your own dashboard in a way that suits your business.
 The procedure only takes a couple of drags and drops to align each chart accordingly, plus proceed to share with your team members if you intend to streamline the whole monitoring process.